Xavier Cugat: Legacy

+In 1960 Cugat was honored with two stars on the Hollywood Walk of Fame, one on the west side of the 1600 block of Vine Street for music, and another on the east side of the 1500 block of Vine for television.
+In 2001 he was posthumously inducted into the International Latin Music Hall of Fame.

 In 1988 the town of Girona named a wide boulevard through the neighborhood of Fontajau as the Rambla Xavier Cugat in his honor.
-He was honored with two stars on the Hollywood Walk of Fame, one on the west side of the 1600 block of Vine Street for music, and another on the east side of the 1500 block of Vine for television.
 In 1990 the Generalitat of Catalonia awarded Cugat the Creu de Sant Jordi (Cross of Saint George).
-Cugat was posthumously inducted into the International Latin Music Hall of Fame in 2001.

 The New Xavier Cugat Orchestra continued to play Cugat's music for another 20 years after his retirement.
 Piano player Robert Kasha purchased the bandleader’s name, music and rights to the band from Cugat, and Kasha played piano for the new band, led by his wife, singer Ada Cavallo.
 Cugat's material was donated to The Jazz Loft museum in Stony Brook, New York in 2019.

 Cugat's recordings continue to be used in films.
 Several songs that he recorded, including a 1960's re-recording of his previous hit "Perfidia", were used in the Wong Kar-wai films Days of Being Wild (1990) and 2046 (2004).
 His song "Cui Cui" was used in the animated film Happy Feet (2006), while Cugat's signature song "My Shawl" was featured in the film Kit Kittredge: An American Girl (2008).

 Cugat was the subject of a 2016 Spanish biographical film Sexo, Maracas y Chihuahuas, in Spanish or Catalan.
 The film, 1 hr 27 min duration, was written and directed by Diego Mas Trelles.

 The personal papers and other personal and professional material of Xavier Cugat are preserved in the Library of Catalonia in Barcelona.

 Cover of a 1950 sheet music book for Xavier Cugat hits, "Requestfully Yours".
 Cugat often drew caricatures to illustrate his music.
 Note the ever present chihuahua.